 The Bunya Mountains are a plateau that offers fabulous views (and sunsets) out west.

-We spent Easter here a few years ago, and while the campgrounds were busy, the tracks never felt crowded, especially those on the western side.
+We spent Easter here some years ago and have returned at other times.
+While the campgrounds are often busy, the tracks never feel too crowded, especially those on the western side.

 Aside from the sprawling views into the flatlands and a couple of (very small) waterfalls, one of the highlights here is no doubt the abundance of wallabies that roam the campgrounds and adjacent areas.
 If you don’t want to camp, there are also plenty of cottages and B&B’s.